FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 How will we hear about any updates on campus through the school year?

 The Parent and Student Portals are the prime source for any Brewster news, forms, updates, etc. Also, the school regularly updates these Frequently Asked Questions and archives those that are outdated.
-Campus News (Brewster’s e-newsletter) is emailed on a weekly basis and includes reminders and notifications of new and adjusted information.
+Campus News (Brewster’s e-newsletter) is emailed on a regular basis and includes reminders and notifications of new and adjusted information.
 Direct communication through email is used when information is considered to be critical and more immediate.

 Reopening Campus Strategy Team